gregpalmr/alluxio-zeppelin/README.md

 ## Build a Docker image

-If you want to run the Zeppelin server in a Docker container or in a Kubernetes Pod, you can build the Docker image file using the following instructions.
+If you want to run the Zeppelin server in a Docker container or in a Kubernetes pod, you can build the Docker image file using the following instructions.

 ### Step 1.
 Make sure you have Docker desktop installed and configured.